-At the end of the simulations, the runs with CFL factors $\leq 1.7$ have particle energy distributions that agree almost exactly for $\gamma < 100$ .
+At the end of the simulations, the runs with CFL factors ≤ 1.7 have particle energy distributions that agree almost exactly for $\gamma < 100$.
 For the highest-energy particles, there are minor differences, comparable to the spread seen in the different electromagnetic solvers (see Figure 5).
-These highest-energy particles are also the rarest - there are ~5000 times fewer particles at $\gamma = 2$ as there are at $\gamma = 100$ , so the higher energies are more subject to statistical noise.
+These highest-energy particles are also the rarest-there are ~ 5000 times fewer particles at $\gamma = 2$ as there are at $\gamma = 100$, so the higher energies are more subject to statistical noise.

-The non-conservation seen for CFL factors $\geq 1.65$ in Figure 8 appears to be at least partially driven by numerical heating in the upstream region.
+The nonconservation seen for CFL factors ≥ 1.65 in Figure 8 appears to be at least partially driven by numerical heating in the upstream region.
 The exact cause is uncertain, though we expect it is a direct consequence of the large CFL factor, rather than the under-resolution of a physical timescale.
-Coincidentally, C1.65 has a time step just over $1 \omega_c^{-1}$ , meaning that the cyclotron motion of upstream particles cannot be captured.
+Coincidentally, C1.65 has a time step just over $1 \omega_c^{-1}$, meaning that the cyclotron motion of upstream particles cannot be captured.
 However, this heating does not occur if we obtain that same time step by, for example, doubling the cell size in each direction and reducing the CFL factor below 1.
 The effect is driven by the upstream plasma.
-Simulations of a domain with no current sheet, filled only with upstream $(\theta = 0.15, \sigma = 30)$ plasma, show the same numerical heating.
+Simulations of a domain with no current sheet, filled only with upstream ($\theta = 0.15$, $\sigma = 30$) plasma, show the same numerical heating.

 The dimensionless reconnection rate is remarkably similar for all runs except for C2.2 (Figure 10).
-As discussed in Section 3.2, we are primarily interested in the value of the estimated reconnection rate for t < $2000 \,\omega_c^{-1}$ .
-Within that time interval, the simulations all show a nearly-identical rise to 0.2, followed by a slight decline to 0.15 over the following $1000 \,\omega_c^{-1}$ .
-C2.2 largely follows this pattern, but declines much more quickly than the other runs at $t = 2000 \,\omega{\rm c}^{-1}$ .
-This highlights the robustness of the reconnection rate, and indicates that it likely should not be used to diagnose whether the simulations are producing correct results.
-At $t = 2000 \,\omega_c^{-1}$ , C2.0 and C2.2 both show qualitative disagreement with the baseline models in the high-energy particle spectra (Figure 9).
-However, they agree with baseline models in the reconnection rate measurement.
+As discussed in Section 3.2, we are primarily interested in the value of the estimated reconnection rate for $t < 2000 \omega_c^{-1}$.
+Within that time interval, the simulations all show a nearly identical rise to 0.2, followed by a slight decline to 0.15 over the following $1000 \omega_c^{-1}$.
+C2.2 largely follows this pattern, but declines much more quickly than the other runs at $t = 2000 \omega_c^{-1}$.
+This highlights the robustness of the reconnection rate and indicates that it likely should not be used to diagnose whether the simulations are producing correct results.
+At $t = 2000 \omega_c^{-1}$, C2.0 and C2.2 both show qualitative disagreement with the baseline models in the high-energy particle spectra (Figure 9).